Dismiss Modal

 Cristina Kaifer

-Cristina Kaifer Gurganious, PharmD, BCPS, BCCCP, is the current Medical ICU Clinical Staff Pharmacist at WakeMed.
-She is also the Coordinator for the PGY2 Critical Care Residency.
+Cristina Kaifer Gurganious, PharmD, BCCCP is the Medical/Surgical Critical Care Specialist and interim PGY2 Critical Care Residency Program Director at WakeMed Health & Hospitals.
 She is a graduate of the University of North Carolina Eshelman School of Pharmacy.
-She completed her PGY1 Pharmacy Practice Residency and PGY2 Critical Care Specialty Residency at WakeMed.
+She completed her PGY1 Pharmacy Practice Residency and PGY2 Critical Care Specialty Residency at WakeMed Health & Hospitals.
 Throughout her residencies, she completed the Teaching Certificate Program and served as an adjunctive clinical instructor at the UNC Eshelman School of Pharmacy, teaching in the Pharmaceutical Care Lab course.
 Her residency research focused on agents utilized for procedural sedation in the emergency department and the impact and implementation of a pharmacist driven stress ulcer prophylaxis discontinuation protocol in the ICU.
-Other areas of interest include antimicrobial stewardship, emergency medicine, surgery/trauma and neurocritical care.
-She currently serves as a preceptor for WakeMed pharmacy residents and students from UNC Eshelman School of Pharmacy.
+Current areas of interest include hyponatremia management, toxicology, steroid utilization in the ICU, and fluid stewardship.
+She currently serves as a preceptor for PGY1 Pharmacy and PGY2 Critical Care/Infectious Diseases WakeMed residents, as well as a preceptor for students from UNC and Campbell schools of pharmacy.
 Cristina is a member of the American College of Clinical Pharmacy (ACCP), and the Society of Critical Care Medicine (SCCM).

 Email: rehenderson@wakemed.org.